John Batchelor and Lou Ann Hammond discuss why hybrids need a Nickel Metal Hydride (NiMH) battery.

 Hybrid sales are phenomenal.
 Every vehicle that is a hybrid is selling out virtually before it hits the store lot.
 Lexus PR folks have said that there will be 24,000 Lexus RX 400hs produced this year and that 11,000 are already pre-sold.

 It doesn’t make sense that with hybrids so hot that the Manufacturers would dole out hybrids so sparingly, not letting the public see the full demand of the hybrid.
 Is there a demand for hybrids or is the hype for the 100,000 or so hybrids brought about because there are so few hybrids.
 We know the demand for vehicles was over 16,000,000 last year because there were over 16,000,0000 produced and over 16,000,0000 sold.
 In fact, production outweighed sales.
 Production of hybrids has never exceeded sales of hybrids.
 Why aren’t more hybrids being created?

 There are four major suppliers of automotive Nickel Metal Hydride (NiMH) batteries; Japan’s Panasonic and Sanyo, Chinas GP Industries (Goldpeak), U.S.-based Johnson Controls, and Cobasys.
 Cobasys has a joint venture with Energy Conversion Devices (ECD) and Chevron Texaco on their NiMH batteries.
 Gold peak supplies buses in Asia and Europe.
 Ford uses Sanyo’s batteries, and Toyota uses Panasonics.
 Honda uses both.
 Johnson Controls is just starting a pilot operation at their Hanover, Germany facility

 The one company that has been quoted as saying there is a shortage of batteries is Ford Motor Company.
-Ford uses Sanyo for their Ford Escape hybrid batteries.
+Ford uses Sanyo for its Ford Escape hybrid batteries.
 Ford is expected to build 20,000 Escape hybrids in 2005 but would like to build more, save for the lack of batteries.
 Ford is in talks with Sanyo to boost production.
 Ford cannot just go to another battery maker and buy these batteries off the shelf like one would do if they needed a lead-acid battery.